 Fräuleins (Ladies), step aside!
 This steaming-hot brunette is back in town!
 After 100 years of captivity, away from the Viennese public, you can now...

 min Read10 November 2021

-French jeweller René Jules Lalique (1860-1945) was one of Art Nouveau’s most renowned craftsmen.
-Trained in Paris and London, Lalique was unusual in not coming from an established dynasty of jewellers.
-He established his reputation whilst working for the famous jewellery houses of Cartier, Jacta and Boucheron.
+René Lalique (1860-1945) was a French jeweler and one of Art Nouveau’s most renowned craftsmen.
+Trained in Paris and London, Lalique was unusual in not coming from a dynasty of jewelers.
+He established his reputation while working for the famous jewelry houses of Cartier, Jacta, and Boucheron.

-In 1885, Lalique took over the workshop of Parisian jeweller Jules Destape and began working independently for private clients like Sarah Bernhardt, as well as Paris’s finest jewellery retailers.
-Lalique pieces became favoured by the celebrities of the day, from opera stars to aristocrats.
-They were admired for their creative styling and brilliant use of new materials like plique-à-jour enamel, ivory, semi-precious stones and horn.
+In 1885, Lalique took over the workshop of Parisian jeweler Jules Destape and began working independently for private clients like Sarah Bernhardt, as well as Paris’s finest jewelry retailers.
+Lalique pieces became favored by the celebrities of the day, from opera stars to aristocrats.
+They were admired for their creative styling and brilliant use of new materials like plique-à-jour enamel, ivory, semi-precious stones, and horn.

-Lalique created exquisite pieces for his clients, such as chokers, pendants, bracelets and earrings.
-His work often utilised semi-precious materials like sculptured ivory and tortoiseshell, sculpted into delicate nature-inspired pieces featuring leaves, orchids, and butterflies.
-The insects, flowers and nymphs which adorned his jewellery were quintessentially Art Nouveau motifs, realised in exquisitely intricate forms.
+Lalique created exquisite pieces for his clients, such as chokers, pendants, bracelets, and earrings.
+His work often utilized semi-precious materials like sculptured ivory and tortoiseshell, sculpted into delicate nature-inspired pieces featuring leaves, orchids, and butterflies.
+The insects, flowers, and nymphs which adorned his jewelry were quintessentially Art Nouveau motifs, realized in exquisitely intricate forms.